IBA-Poland/camunda-connector-minio/README.md

 ## Upload file
 This operation allows you to upload files from your local system or servers to your MinIO bucket directly through Camunda processes, simplifying data management.
 Usage:
-1.Populate the  Authentication section as previously described.
+1. Populate the  Authentication section as previously described.
-2.Select “Upload file” from the Operation dropdown.
+2. Select “Upload file” from the Operation dropdown.
-3.In the Request Details section, set the Bucket name of your bucket, provide a file name with extension for your upload and the path to a local file.
+3. In the Request Details section, set the Bucket name of your bucket, provide a file name with extension for your upload and the path to a local file.

 ![upload-file!](./assets/images/upload-file.png)